Wasting food is like stealing from poor, pope says

 “Throwing away food is like stealing from the table of those who are poor and hungry,” he said.

-Around 1.3 billion metric tonnes (1.43 billion tons) of food, or one third of what is produced for human consumption, gets lost or wasted every year, according to the United Nations’ food agency.
+Around 1.3 billion tonnes of food, or one third of what is produced for human consumption, gets lost or wasted every year, according to the United Nations’ food agency.

-In the industrialized world the majority of waste is by consumers, often because they buy too much and have to throw away what they do not manage to eat.
+In the industrialised world the majority of waste is by consumers, often because they buy too much and have to throw away what they do not manage to eat.

 A U.N.-backed study released on Wednesday said simple measures such as better storage and reducing over-sized portions would sharply reduce the vast amount of food going to waste.